GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction

 \subsection{Loss Function and Model Training}

-The purpose of training the entire GC-LSTM model is to improve the accuracy of the dynamic link prediction, so the training is designed to make the output probability matrix more similar to the adjacency matrix at time $t$.
-In the regression prediction problem, the $L_2$ distance is usually used to reflect the degree of similarity between the predicted value and the true value.
+The purpose of training the entire GC-LSTM model is to improve the accuracy of the dynamic network link prediction, so the training is designed to make the output probability matrix more similar to the adjacency matrix at time $t$.
+In the regression prediction problem, the $L_2$ distance is usually used to reflect the degree of similarity between the predicted value and the true value. \begin{small}

-where $P_{t}$ represent the output probability matrix at time $t$, $A_{t}$ represent the real adjacency matrix at time $t$, $N$ represent the number of nodes in the snapshot at time $t$.
-However, due to the sparsity of the network, this means that the number of zero elements in the adjacency matrix is much larger than that of non-zero elements.
-If we only use the $L_2$ distance as the loss function of the proposed model, it will be possible to lead the loss function to be more biased towards ensuring the prediction accuracy of zero elements, which results in overfitting.
-In order to ensure that the model can avoid overfitting to a certain extent, we add a regularized loss function.We calculate the sum of the squares of the $F$ norms of all the weights in the GC-LSTM model to calculate the regularized loss.
+\end{small}where $P_{t}$ represents the output probability matrix at time $t$, $A_{t}$ represents the real adjacency matrix at time $t$, $N$ represents the number of nodes in the snapshot at time $t$.
+However, if we only use the $L_2$ distance as the loss function, it will lead the predicted results biased towards zero {{due to the sparsity of the network.}} To avoid such overfitting to certain extent, we also employ a regularization term $L_{reg}$.